yuheey3/SmartShopping/README.md

 # SmartShopping
-This app allows to find sale products for customer
+This app allows to manage store for owner and find sale products for customer.

+This project is group project and currently working.

+Yuki- iOS

+Gihoon - Android

+Jin - Server(API) and Web